PowerDNS/pdnscontrol/README.markdown

 Don't forget to enable the webserver and API features on your PowerDNS installations (experimental-webserver, experimental-webserver-address, experimental-webserver-password, experimental-json-interface for Recursor, experimental-json-interface and webserver-address for Authoritative).
 The 'experimental-' prefix denotes that the API might still change, but if it does, pdnscontrol will change with it.

+#### Docker for evaluation purposes

+See the instructions in `Dockerfile` on how to get a minimal Docker container with PowerDNS Authoritative Server and pdnscontrol.

 #### Developing

 To update built templates, you also need to have other software installed.